-The consolidated financial statements of the Company as of and for the years ended December 31, 2015, 2016 and 2017 were audited by SGV & Co., a member firm of Ernst & Young Global Limited.
+The consolidated financial statements of the Company as of and for the years ended December 31, 2016, 2017 and 2018 were audited by SGV & Co., a member firm of Ernst & Young Global Limited

 SGV & Co. has acted as the Company's independent auditor since fiscal year 2014.
-Cyril Jasmin B. Valencia is the current audit partner for the Company and has served as such since fiscal year 2014.
 The Company has not had any material disagreements on accounting and financial disclosures with its current independent auditor for the same periods or any subsequent interim period.
 SGV & Co. has neither shareholdings in the Company nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities of the Company.
 SGV & Co. will not receive any direct or indirect interest in the Company or its securities (including options, warrants or rights thereto) pursuant to or in connection with the Offer.
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.

-The following table sets out the aggregate fees billed for each of the last two years for professional services rendered by SGV & Co., excluding fees directly related to the Offer.
+The following table sets out the aggregate fees billed for the current year and each of the last two years for professional services rendered by SGV & Co., excluding fees directly related to the Offer.

-- 2017 2016

-In millions

-Audit and Audit-Related Fees (1) ₱3.45 ₱2.20

-Transaction Support Services-Related Fees (2) Total 1.45 ₱4.90
+2018 2017 2016 In millions Audit and Audit-Related Fees (1) ₱8.00 ₱3.45 ₱2.20 Transaction Support Services-Related Fees (2) Total 0.80 ₱8.80 1.45 ₱4.90